alandtse/pr_custom_component/README.md

 ## Upgrading an Auto Generated Custom Component

-1. In the HA UI go to "Configuration" -> "Integrations", select the PR Custom Component with title `Tesla` Component's `...` menu and reload.
-This will automatically download the latest files from the Pull Request
+1. When an update is available, it will appear at the top of the [Settings tab in Home Assistant](https://my.home-assistant.io/redirect/config/).
+Click the update notification, then click Update to automatically download the latest files from the Pull Request.

+   > You can choose to skip the update, but keep in mind that the component will still be updated automatically when the integration is reloaded or Home Assistant is restarted.

 2. Restart Home Assistant.

 ## Uninstalling an Auto Generated Custom Component